 In the most simple way of description, Mindful eating means eating with awareness and using your intuition as your internal teacher.
-It is not another diet with tons of restrictions, instead it uses meditation and mindfulness as a tool, which helps you acknowledge and manage all your emotions and physical sensations you have that’s connected to the food you choose and you’re eating patterns.
+It is not another diet with tons of restrictions, instead, it uses meditation and mindfulness as a tool, which helps you acknowledge and manage all your emotions and physical sensations you have that are connected to the food you choose and you’re eating patterns.

 Mindful Eating is a beautiful holistic approach to the body, mind, and soul that will help you reach a state of full awareness to your experiences, cravings, and physical cues when you’re eating.
-It’s about creating long lasting behavioural change and body awareness.
-Most importantly, it’s about tuning into the wisdom and intelligence of your own body in order to fully understand and respect it’s needs.
+It’s about creating long-lasting behavioral change and body awareness.
+Most importantly, it’s about tuning into the wisdom and intelligence of your own body in order to fully understand and respect its needs.

 It is also about allowing yourself to become aware of all the positive and nurturing opportunities that are available to you through conscious food choices and preparation by respecting your body’s inner wisdom.
 It also practices using all of your senses in choosing to eat food that is both satisfying to you and nourishing to your body.
 Eating mindfully involves different steps that will do you so much good.

-Here are 7 simple ways for you to practise mindful eating
+Here are 7 simple ways for you to practice mindful eating